 A mixed group of infantrymen and machine gunners was thrown together by Lieutenants Murphy and Kairn of Company B, 151st (Georgia) Machine Gun Battalion, which was attached to Major Smith’s battalion.
 They charged the farmhouse.
 Lieutenants Sharp and Alan K. Smith of K Company and Lieutenant Young of I Company also led small groups in charges.
 Young was seriously wounded.
 Another force from K and L Companies got closer and took out German machine gunners east of the farmhouse.

 With all the attacking forces under heavy fire, the remnants of a platoon from L Company swept forward.
 Led by First Lieutenant Maurice W. Howe, 15 or 20 men reached the house about 7:00 p.m.
-There they linked up with about the same number of able men and the two machine gun lieutenants, 25 or 30 wounded and half that number of dead.
+There they linked up with a few Iowans and the two machine gun lieutenants.
 They cleaned out German soldiers dug in along the west side of the road to Fére-en-Tardenois and in the large vegetable cellar at the farmhouse.

 Men wounded from the fighting on the east side of the road were brought in after dark.
 A runner was sent to Major Dallas Smith advising that he assist if he wanted the position held.
 Major Smith replied that he could not help.
 Father Carpenter, S.J., Catholic chaplain in the 166th (Ohio) was there.
 Germans were still active.
 All wounded from the farmhouse were removed to the woods.

 Lines were reorganized and contact was made with Major Carroll’s 1st Battalion on the left and with Major Worthington’s 1st Battalion of the 168th (Iowa) Infantry) which had advanced its troops on the right.